vany0114/vany0114.github.io/_posts/2018-7-30-resilience-with-polly.md

 ## Getting Started

-I won’t explain the basic concepts/usages of every feature of Polly because the guys of Polly project already have a great [documentation and examples](https://github.com/App-vNext/Polly/wiki), my intention is to show you how to build consistent and powerful resilient strategies based on real scenarios and also share with you my experience with Polly, which have been great so far, by the way.
+I won’t explain the basic concepts/usages of every feature of Polly because the guys of Polly project already have a great [documentation and examples](https://github.com/App-vNext/Polly/wiki), my intention is to show you how to build consistent and powerful resilient strategies based on real scenarios and also share with you, my experience with Polly, which have been great so far, by the way.

 So, we’re going to build a resilient strategy for SQL executions, more specifically, for Azure SQL Databases, but at the end of this post, you will see that you could build your own strategies for whatever resource or process you need to consume following the pattern which I’m going to purpose, for instance, you could have a resilient strategy for Azure Service Bus, Redis or Elasticsearch executions, etc. The idea is to build specialized strategies since all of them have different transient errors and thus, different ways to handle them.
 Let’s get started!